integration code

 Pre-production refers to everything that’s done before we touch software related to a project.
 It’s fact gathering, research, etc.

-3. Internal Launch Meeting – Once the above is completed we’ll have an internal launch meeting where, the team members dedicated to a particular project, are briefed on all of the details of said project.
+3. Internal Launch Meeting – Once the above is completed, we’ll have an internal launch meeting where the team members dedicated to a particular project are briefed on all of the details of said project.

 Production Begins

-Production is where we “start doing stuff” although there’s probably about 20 – 30 hours on the above steps alone, they’re typically planning steps, so Atilus doesn’t have anything exciting to show off quite yet.
+Production is where we “start doing stuff,” although there’s probably about 20 – 30 hours on the above steps alone, they’re typically planning steps, so Atilus doesn’t have anything exciting to show off quite yet.
 But we think the planned & budgeted communication in this way is what differentiates us, what allows us to retain clients for years, and what allows us to execute not just what our clients want, but combine that with our understanding of the web – to provide what they need.

 1. Wireframes, Designs – The two steps at the beginning of production are really combined and often handled by separate resources.
-In this step we create a wireframe – literally a quick sketch on paper (or the computer) as to what will go where – navigation, etc. We’ll then take this, once approved by the client, and design an example of exactly what the site will look like once complete.
+In this step, we create a wireframe – literally a quick sketch on paper (or the computer) as to what will go where – navigation, etc. We’ll then take this, once approved by the client, and design an example of exactly what the site will look like once complete.
 This is a flat file, produced with Photoshop.
-This is probably the most exciting step in the process and we dedicate a lot of time for the actual presentation of the design, for feedback and updates in order to ensure our clients are happy.
+This is probably the most exciting step in the process, and we dedicate a lot of time to the actual presentation of the design, for feedback and updates, in order to ensure our clients are happy.
 We’re actively communicating with clients during this and all steps in this process via email, phone calls, and our internal project management system.

 2. Hosting Setup, Front-End Development & Software Installation – This is “boring”.
-That’s in quotes, because personally this used to be my favorite step in the process when I was doing it.
+That’s in quotes, because personally, this used to be my favorite step in the process when I was doing it.
 I love the idea of actually taking a site from a flat file to a living site.
-There’s computer stuff in the background we have to do make this happen.
+There’s computer stuff in the background; we have to make this happen.
 We allocate space on our server for the site, take care of domain name things for our clients, and just get it working.

-3. Site Launch – At this step, everything’s been green lighted, all text is in the site, all imagery is selected and in and we launch the site live.
+3. Site Launch – At this step, everything’s been green-lighted, all text is in the site, all imagery is selected and in, and we launch the site live.

 4. Post-Launch (Marketing) Steps – We’ve had this step since the beginning.
 The launching of the site is really the most critical phase in marketing your company or website online.
-At this step we go through 15 different steps to make sure the site is as search engine optimized as possible and to give it the best leg up online.
-This means configuring things like analytics, AdWords conversion tracking, submitting the site to webmaster tools, etc. At the end of day just doing all we can to improve the performance of our clients’ sites both initially and for the duration of their time online.
+At this step, we go through 15 different steps to make sure the site is as search engine optimized as possible and to give it the best leg up online.
+This means configuring things like analytics, AdWords conversion tracking, submitting the site to webmaster tools, etc. At the end of the day, just doing all we can to improve the performance of our clients’ sites both initially and for the duration of their time online.

-5. Post-Launch Meeting – Finally we set a meeting with our clients for a coaching session on how to use their new site, SEO best practices, tips on blogging, etc. We also wrap up this meeting with a 3rd party review of our process.
-Someone from our team who our client hasn’t worked with directly asks a couple simple questions about our process, their experience with us, and at which time they provide feedback.
-From that feedback we adjust all of the above 🙂
+5. Post-Launch Meeting – Finally, we set a meeting with our clients for a coaching session on how to use their new site, SEO best practices, tips on blogging, etc. We also wrap up this meeting with a 3rd party review of our process.
+Someone from our team who our client hasn’t worked with directly asks a couple of simple questions about our process, their experience with us, and at which time they provide feedback.
+From that feedback, we adjust all of the above 🙂

 Valerie Baker